jhancock532/link-hover-effects/README.md

 Developed by [James Hancock](https://twitter.com/jhancock532).

 Any additions, feedback or code review would be very much appreciated.
-If you'd like to contribute to the project, please visit the repository.

 ## Code Attribution